couchbaselabs/docs-ng/content/moxi-manual-1.8/moxi-performance-tuning-standalone-moxi.markdown

 There are two sides of this, client-side (upstream) and Couchbase server-side (downstream).

-**Unhandled:** `[:unknown-tag :bridgehead]` In general, moxi usually has no trouble servicing many hundreds or more of connections from upstream clients (eg, from your application).
+Upstream ConnectionsIn general, moxi usually has no trouble servicing many hundreds or more of connections from upstream clients (eg, from your application).
 If you need to tune this, use the -c command-line parameter (see moxi -h for more moxi command-line usage information).

 However, moxi doesn't let all client/upstream connections attack the servers all at once, but has a (per-thread) connection pool and a configurable concurrency